abishekgiri/vlm-failure-modes/paper/vlm_failure_modes_paper.md

 The observed pattern suggests a failure mode characterized by **biased miscalibration** rather than random noise: as visual information deteriorates, the model frequently becomes more confident rather than less.

 ### 4.4 Defense Failure: Entropy Thresholding
 We further observe that entropy-based rejection mechanisms (e.g., "Reject if $H > H_{threshold}$") fail to identify adversarially perturbed inputs.
-Since adversarial samples frequently exhibit *lower* entropy than their clean counterparts, they would bypass such safety filters more easily than valid inputs.
-This confirms that these inputs are not only miscalibrated but actively misleading to standard defense heuristics.
+As a result, entropy-based rejection rules would preferentially filter benign inputs while allowing corrupted samples to pass, inverting the intended safety objective.

 ## 5. Discussion
 The results suggest that as the visual signal is degraded, the VLM may be defaulting to its language model priors.
 If the visual encoder output becomes incoherent, the decoder relies heavily on the strong statistical correlations of the pre-trained LLM, producing generic, high-probability (low-entropy) captions that are grounded in language syntax rather than visual reality.
 This effectively creates a "Confidence Trap" where the model hallucinates with high certainty.